 - Support the engagement and/or employment of Aboriginal and Torres Strait Islander peoples to provide assistance, support and cultural advice to progress the repatriation of ancestral remains and secret sacred objects to communities of origin.

-In October 2018, the Western Australian Museum (WAM) returned the remains of a Tjiwarl ancestor to their community of origin in the Goldfields of WA.
-The community undertook a ceremony where they respectfully laid the ancestor to rest in the historic Sir Samuel cemetery.
+In October 2018, the Western Australian Museum returned the remains of a Tjiwarl ancestor to the community of origin in the Goldfields of WA.
+The Community undertook a Ceremony where they respectfully laid the Ancestor to rest in the historic Sir Samuel cemetery.

 Museums Repatriation Officers Meeting

-In May 2019, the Department of Communications and the Arts hosted a national meeting of museum repatriation officers in Canberra.
+In May 2019, the Department hosted a national meeting of museum repatriation officers in Canberra.
 The meeting provided an opportunity for repatriation officers from the eight museums funded under the Program to workshop repatriation issues affecting Aboriginal and Torres Strait Islander peoples.
 Over the two days, participants presented on a range of repatriation topics including policy development, community consultation, secret sacred objects, use of digital technology and collaborative projects.
-The key outcomes of the meeting was information sharing, strengthening collaborative partnerships and fostering best practice to better support Indigenous communities.
+The key outcomes of the meeting were information sharing, strengthening collaborative partnerships and fostering best practice to better support Indigenous communities.

 - Australian Museum